 It is often assumed that the primary purpose of prophecy is to foretell the future, but this is not always the case.
-In the great monotheistic religious traditions (Judaism, Christianity, and Islam), for instance, a prophet is a person who makes God's will particularly clear, whether or not doing so involves making any predictions about the future.
-As William Hasker says, prophets are usually involved in “witnessing to the people concerning God's purposes and requirements and seeking to recall them to obedience” (Hasker 1989, 194).
-Questions about how a human person might come to know God's will through some kind of revelation are discussed elsewhere in this encyclopedia, for example in the entries on the epistemology of religion and philosophy and Christian theology.
+In the great monotheistic religious traditions (Judaism, Christianity, and Islam), for instance, a prophet is taken to be a person who makes God’s will particularly clear, whether or not this involves making predictions about the future.
+As William Hasker says, in these traditions, prophets are usually involved in “witnessing to the people concerning God’s purposes and requirements and seeking to recall them to obedience” (Hasker 1989, 194).
+There are fascinating debates in these religious traditions, especially in the medieval period, debates that we will not discuss here (see Kreisel 2001, Shatz 1998, Rahman 2011, and the entries in this encyclopedia concerning key historical figures discussed in those sources).
+Related questions about how a human person might come to know God’s will through some kind of revelation are discussed elsewhere in this encyclopedia, for example in the entries on the epistemology of religion and philosophy and Christian theology.

-Let's say that a future event is contingent if and only if it is both possible that it happen and possible that it not happen.
-In other words, future contingent events are not determined to occur and not determined not to occur; they are “up in the air”, so to speak.
+Let’s say that a future event is contingent if and only if it is both not determined that it will happen and also not determined that it will not happen.
 (For more on the notion of determinism, see the entry on causal determinism.)
 Now imagine that based upon the revelation of an infallible God, a person prophecies that some future contingent event will occur.
 Since God cannot be wrong, does it follow that the future contingent event must occur?
 And if it must occur, how can it be a contingent event?

-An especially vivid example of this kind of situation comes from the Christian scriptures.
-Jesus prophecies that Peter will deny him three times before the cock crows (see Matthew 26:34).
-Typically, we would think of Peter's denial as a free act, and hence as a contingent event.
+An especially vivid example of this kind of situation comes from the Christian tradition.
+Jesus reportedly prophesied that his disciple Peter would deny him three times before the cock crowed (see Matthew 26:34).
+Typically, we would think of Peter’s denial as a free act, and hence as contingent.
 (For more on this connection, see the entries on compatibilism, free will, and causal determinism.)
-But since Jesus cannot be mistaken (according to Christian theology), how are Peter's later denials free?
-Once Jesus' words become part of the unalterable past, don't they guarantee a particular future, whether or not Peter is willing to cooperate?
+But since Jesus cannot be mistaken (according to Christian theology), how are Peter’s later denials free?
+Once Jesus’ words become part of the unalterable past, don’t they guarantee a particular future, whether or not Peter is willing to cooperate?